-In a recent sales training webinar, we discussed email drip marketing and part of that process is to segment your email list.
-This is an important step of the process as it will allow you to tailor the content and timing of your emails according to the different groups that make up your email list, enabling you to optimize your results.
+In a recent sales training webinar, we discussed email drip marketing, and part of that process is segmenting your email list.
+This is an important step as it will allow you to tailor the content and timing of your emails according to the different groups that make up your email list, enabling you to optimize your results.

-Here are some ways that you can consider segmenting your email drip marketing list.
+Here are some ways to consider segmenting your email drip marketing list.

 1. Suspects

 The first segment that you can break out can be labeled as suspects.
-These are the contacts that you think might be a fit with what you have to offer but you have never spoken with them and they likely do not know who you are.
+These contacts might fit with what you have to offer, but you have never spoken with them, and they likely do not know who you are.

 A good example of a group of suspects that might end up in your email marketing list is a list of target contacts that you purchased or downloaded somewhere.
 Regardless of how much you paid for this list or how qualified you have been told they are if you have not interacted with them in any way and if they have not directly opted in, then you need to be aware of this and factor this in when strategizing how you are going to communicate with them.